 What do apprentices think about their assessors?

-We also asked them what makes a really great assessor – and the results were pretty unanimous.
-100% of apprentices surveyed said 'clear communication' was the most important trait of a great assessor, closely followed by 'passion for the field' and 'knowledge sharing', which were mentioned by 61% and 43% of apprentices respectively.
+100% of apprentices surveyed said 'clear communication' was the most important trait for a great assessor, closely followed by 'passion for the field' and 'knowledge sharing', which were mentioned by 61% and 43% of apprentices respectively.

 1. Clear communication

 When it comes to supporting learners, communication is key.
-Our survey found it was the top trait of a great assessor, and there are many different things you can do to maintain communication with your learners.
-It's important to be reliable, approachable and easy to contact – either by phone, email, online messaging or face-to-face.
+Our survey found this was the top trait of a great assessor, and the great news is, there are loads of ways you can maintain communication with learners.
+It's important to be reliable, approachable, and easy to contact – either by phone, email, online messaging or face-to-face.

 2. Passion for your field